 Clarkson Leads Multi-university $8 million Great Lakes Fish Research

-Prof. of Civil & Environmental Engineering Tom Holsen and his team's EPA-funded, $8 million research projects looks at the effects of contaminents on Great Lakes native fish and human health.
+Prof. of Civil & Environmental Engineering Tom Holsen and his team's EPA-funded, $8 million research projects looks at the effects of contaminants on Great Lakes native fish and human health.

 Holsen and his fellow researchers are building on the expertise they gained over the past five years developing extensive quality assurance procedures for monitoring contaminants in top predator fish in the Great Lakes, notably lake trout and walleye, that could be harmful to the fish and both humans and other wildlife that may consume them.